Skip to content

 SRToolkit.utils.expression_compiler

-Converts an expression in infix notation to an executable function.
+Compile an expression into an executable Python function.

 Examples: